 Gordon Garcia.
 Physician, musician, storyteller.

 To begin, Gordon loved nicknames.
 That’s how I became Droodoo, as in voodoo but perhaps a bit like doo-doo too.
 This inspired the rhythmic salutation, “Droodoo, how DO you DO?”
 He had several nicknames of his own too.
 There was GG or Double G, the variant Brother G and sometimes just Gordo.
 They all fit.

-And it wasn’t just the content of those stories, it was the way he spoke.
-A conviction that was softened by humor and warmth.
-And he listened intensely when you talked.
+And it wasn’t just the content of those stories, it was the way he conveyed them.
+He spoke with a conviction softened by humor and warmth, and he listened intensely too.
 I knew we’d be friends by the end of our first conversation.

-By the end of the semester it felt like I had known Gordo my whole life.
-After class, we’d pile into his blue hatchback after class.
+Gordo and I developed a ritual of piling into his blue hatchback after class.
 It was usually a food outing but the the real purpose was to blast CDs against the backdrop of Houston traffic.
 “Listen to that pocket, Droodoo.”
 He’d say this with one hand on the steering wheel, the other thumping the dashboard.
 We’d talk at length about what made each song great.
 Feel over fills, groove over dazzle, qualities that informed his own playing too.

 Our conversations often continued late into the evening at diners like The House of Pies and IHOP.
 With Gordon, there was never a lull and if there was it was only because we were catching our breath from laughing so much.

 He had another trick up his sleeve too.
 In that same college band hall, I once heard him jokingly singing “Minute by Minute” in a perfectly affected Michael McDonald rasp.
 I decided to join in on piano only to realize that he had plucked the record key out of thin air.
 Poker-faced, I said, “sing another.”
 He continued with a Beatles tune, which he also got right.
 I stopped after the third song and said, “OK Gordo, you know you have perfect pitch, right?”
 He seemed as surprised as I was.
 Incidentally Felix had this gene too.
 I felt deaf by comparison.